guilds-plugin/Documentation/install/configuration.md

 #### `Guild List`

-Detailed explanation and configuration for guild claims
+Detailed explanation and configuration of how the Guild List works.

 **Example**
 ```YAML